History of foreign relations of China: First Sino-Japanese War (1894–1895)

-A weakened China lost wars with Japan and gave up nominal control over the Ryukyu Islands in 1870 to Japan.
-After the First Sino-Japanese War of 1894 it lost Formosa to Japan.
-After the Sino-French War of 1884–1885, France took control of Vietnam, another supposed "tributary state."
-After Britain took over Burma, as a show of good faith they maintained the sending of tribute to China, putting themselves in a lower status than in their previous relations.
-To affirm this, Britain agreed in the Burma convention in 1886 to continue the Burmese payments to China every 10 years, in return for which China would recognise Britain's occupation of Upper Burma.

-Japan after 1860 modernized its military after Western models and was far stronger than China.
+After 1860, Japan modernized its military after Western models and was far stronger than China.
 The war, fought in 1894 and 1895, was fought to resolve the issue of control over Korea, which was yet another suzerain claimed by China and under the rule of the Joseon Dynasty.
 A peasant rebellion led to a request by the Korean government for China to send in troops to stabilize the country.
 The Empire of Japan responded by sending its own force to Korea and installing a puppet government in Seoul.
 China objected and war ensued.
-It was a brief affair, with Japanese ground troops routing Chinese forces on the Liaodong Peninsula and nearly destroying the Chinese navy in the Battle of the Yalu River.
+Japanese ground troops routed Chinese forces on the Liaodong Peninsula and nearly destroyed the Chinese navy in the Battle of the Yalu River.

 Treaty of Shimonoseki

 China, badly defeated, sued for peace and was forced to accept the harsh Treaty of Shimonoseki Signed on April 17, 1895.
 China became responsible for a financial indemnity of £30 million.
-It had to surrender To Japan the island of Taiwan and the Pescatore Islands.
-Japan received most favored nation status, like all the other powers/ Korea became nominally independent, although the Empire of Japan and the Russian Empire were vying for control.
+It had to surrender to Japan the island of Taiwan and the Pescatore Islands.
+Japan received most favored nation status, like all the other powers and Korea became nominally independent, although the Empire of Japan and the Russian Empire were vying for control.
 The most controversial provision ceded the Liaodong Peninsula to Japan.
-However this was not acceptable.
-Russia, taking the self-appointed mantle of protector of China, worked with Germany and France to intervene and forced Japan to withdraw from Liaodong Peninsula.
-To pay the indemnities, British French and Russian banks loaned China the money, but they also gained other advantages.
+However this was not acceptable to Russia, which took the self-appointed mantle of protector of China and worked with Germany and France to intervene and forced Japan to withdraw from the Liaodong Peninsula.
+To pay the indemnities, British, French and Russian banks loaned China the money, but they also gained other advantages.
 Russia in 1896 was given permission to extend its Trans-Siberian Railway across Manchuria to reach Vladivostok, a 350-mile shortcut.
-The new Chinese Eastern Railway, was controlled by the Russians, and became a major military factor for them In controlling key parts of Manchuria.
-Later in 1896 Russia and China made a secret alliance, whereby Russia would work to prevent further Japanese expansion at China's expense.
+The new Chinese Eastern Railway was controlled by the Russians, and became a major military factor for them in controlling key parts of Manchuria.
+Later in 1896 Russia and China made a secret alliance, whereby Russia would work to prevent further Japanese expansion into China.
 In 1898 Russia obtained a 25-year lease over the Liadong Peninsula in southern Manchuria, including the ice free harbor of Port Arthur, their only such facility in the East.
 An extension of the Chinese Eastern Railway to Port Arthur greatly expanded Russian military capabilities in the Far East.